OpenAI-Compatible Server#

 FuriosaAI offers a containerized server that can be used for faster deployment.

-Here is an example that launches the Furiosa LLM server in a Docker container
+Here is an example that launches the Furiosa-LLM server in a Docker container

 (replace $HF_TOKEN